 -The Reginald F. Lewis Museum of Maryland African American History and Culture – Co-curated the museum’s inaugural community exhibition as well as collected materials and built relationships throughout the State of Maryland for the museum.

 -National Electronics Museum – Increased Board diversity and helped the museum appoint the first African American to the Board.

 -Lord Cultural Resources/National Museum of African American History and Culture – Facilitated national stakeholder meetings within African American professional organizations in 2008.

 -Carter G. Woodson Home – Co-Chaired a social media fundraising campaign which helped secure an American Express Grant for the historic site.

 “Vedet has the professional experience, intelligence, and visionary leadership AAAM needs to take its next evolutionary step forward, “said Brian J. Carter, Board President and Chair of the Hiring Committee.“AAAM recently completed a National Needs Assessment, created a four-year strategic plan responding to the Assessment, and we are now poised to support Vedet as she expands programming and services that will address those needs expressed by the field.”

-She is a member of Delta Sigma Theta Sorority, Inc. has a Bachelor of Arts in U.S. History from Virginia State University; a Master of Arts in U.S. History with a concentration in Public History from Howard University; and is currently pursuing a Ph.D. in U.S. History with a concentration in Public History focusing in African Americans in Public History at Howard University.
+She is a member of Delta Sigma Theta Sorority, Inc. has a Bachelor of Arts in U.S. History from Virginia State University; a Master of Arts and a Doctorate of Philosophy in U.S. History with a minor in Public History from Howard University.